mscarey/AuthoritySpoke/docs/guides/introduction.rst

-Now we can link some legal analysis to each majority :class:`~authorityspoke.opinions.Opinion` by using :meth:`~authorityspoke.decisions.Decision.posit` or :meth:`~authorityspoke.opinions.Opinion.posit`.
-The parameter we pass to this function is a :meth:`~authorityspoke.holdings.Holding` or list of :class:`~authorityspoke.holdings.Holding`\s posited by the :class:`~authorityspoke.opinions.Opinion`\.
+Now we can link some legal analysis to each majority :class:`~authorityspoke.opinions.Opinion` by using :meth:`authorityspoke.decisions.Decision.posit` or :meth:`authorityspoke.opinions.Opinion.posit`.
+The parameter we pass to this function is a :class:`~authorityspoke.holdings.Holding` or list of :class:`~authorityspoke.holdings.Holding`\s posited by the :class:`~authorityspoke.opinions.Opinion`\.
 You can think of a :class:`~authorityspoke.holdings.Holding` as a statement about whether a :class:`~authorityspoke.rules.Rule` is or is not valid law.
-A holding may exist in the abstract, or one or more :class:`~authorityspoke.opinion.Opinion`\s may :meth:`~authorityspoke.opinions.Opinion.posit` it, which means that the :class:`~authorityspoke.opinions.Opinion` adopts the :class:`~authorityspoke.holdings.Holding` as its own.
+A holding may exist in the abstract, or one or more :class:`~authorityspoke.opinions.Opinion`\s may :meth:`~authorityspoke.opinions.Opinion.posit` it, which means that the :class:`~authorityspoke.opinions.Opinion` adopts the :class:`~authorityspoke.holdings.Holding` as its own.
 An :class:`~authorityspoke.opinions.Opinion` may posit more than one :class:`~authorityspoke.holdings.Holding`\.

 Sadly, the labor of creating data about :class:`~authorityspoke.holdings.Holding`\s falls mainly to the user rather than the computer, at least in this early version of AuthoritySpoke.
 AuthoritySpoke loads :class:`~authorityspoke.holdings.Holding`\s from structured descriptions that need to be created outside of AuthoritySpoke as JSON files.
 For more information on creating these JSON files, see the :ref:`create_holding_data`.
 The guide includes a :ref:`json_api_spec` describing the required data format.

 For now, this introduction will rely on example JSON files that have already been created.
 AuthoritySpoke should find them and convert them to AuthoritySpoke objects when we call the :func:`~authorityspoke.io.loaders.load_and_read_holdings` function.
 If you pass in a ``client`` parameter, AuthoritySpoke will make calls to the API at
 `authorityspoke.com <https://authorityspoke.com/>`__ to find and link
-the statutes or other :class:`~legislice.enactments.Enactment`\s cited in the :class:`~legislice.holdings.Holding`\.
+the statutes or other :class:`~legislice.enactments.Enactment`\s cited in the :class:`~authorityspoke.holdings.Holding`\.

     >>> from authorityspoke.io.loaders import load_and_read_holdings
     >>> oracle_holdings = load_and_read_holdings("holding_oracle.json", client=legis_client)